OMantere/autoscan/README.md

-                        Nmap parameters for the discovery scan -s [service scan arguments], --service [service scan arguments] Nmap parameters for the service scan
+                        Nmap parameters for the discovery scan -s [service scan arguments], --service [service scan arguments] Nmap parameters for the service scan -a [address range], --address [address range]
+                        Address range in the nmap format, ex.
+192.168.0.0-255
 ~~~~